freelawproject/hr/handbook/handbook.md

 Employees are expected to travel economy class when traveling by air, book reasonably-priced hotels and not spend excessively on meals and other travel expenses.

 ### How to File a Reimbursement Request
 You are strongly encouraged to file reimbursement requests as soon as you incur the expenses.
 Expenses are usually reimbursed within a week of approval and submission.
-Each reimbursement request must be sent to the Executive Director, who will review, approve, then submit for payment to appropriate person(s) for execution.
+Each reimbursement request must be emailed to the Executive Director, who will review, approve, then submit for payment to appropriate person(s) for execution.
 Each reimbursement request must include:

 * An image or PDF file that containing receipts for each of the expenses for which you are seeking reimbursement.
 * A classification of each expense in the one of the following categories: `Travel - In Town`, `Travel - Out of Town`, `Conference`, `Food and Drink`, `Supplies`, `Subscriptions`, or `Event Hosting`.
 * A short note for describing each expense (e.g. who, what, where, when, why)

 ## Professional Development
 We strongly encourage employees to explore professional development options.
-The organization will endeavor to set aside an amount equal to 2.0% (at minimum) of its planned operating budget to fund professional development activities.
-These funds shall be distributed as equitably as possible to all organization employees.

 Potential professional development opportunities include, but are not limited to:
 * Attending relevant professional conferences.
 * Tuition for relevant classes.
 * Books on relevant topics.

-To seek approval for a professional development opportunity, please submit the following items to your supervisor, who will review and discuss them with you, and if requiring an expenditure greater than $999, share them with the Board of Directors for approval.
+To seek approval for a professional development opportunity, please submit the following items to your supervisor, who will review and discuss them with you, and if requiring an expenditure greater than $999, share them with the Board of Directors for approval:

 * A description of the professional development opportunity, how it would support your growth, and how it would benefit the organization.

 * The total cost of the opportunity, and any relevant payment dates and methods.

 * The time the opportunity would require (dates, times, including travel) as well as the location.

-## DRAFT ~ DRAFT ~ DRAFT ~ DRAFT ~ DRAFT ~ DRAFT ~ DRAFT ~ DRAFT

-REMINDER: THIS ENTIRE DOCUMENT IS A DRAFT

-## DRAFT ~ DRAFT ~ DRAFT ~ DRAFT ~ DRAFT ~ DRAFT ~ DRAFT ~ DRAFT

 ## Schedule, Hours & Vacation

 ### Our Schedule

-Employees are expected to work 40 hours per week, but we are flexible on where and when that work gets done.
+Employees are expected to work 40 hours per week, but we are flexible on where and when that work gets done, provided timezones do not interfere with your ability to communicate with the rest of the organization.

 Employees are expected to attend all meetings to which they have been invited as a "required" participant.
-Communication is vital to the success of our team; therefore, team members are expected to be reasonably accessible by phone, Slack, and email between the hours of 11 AM–4 PM in their local timezone.

 Employees are able to work from home and/or remotely and the organization will make all efforts to ensure a comparable work experience regardless of where an employee is located.

 Any time that you won't be available during the regular work day (9 AM to 5 PM locally) should be put on your work calendar so your colleagues will know that you are not available.

 ### Vacation & Leave Policy
-We are closed on all [Federal holidays](https://www.opm.gov/policy-data-oversight/pay-leave/pay-administration/fact-sheets/holidays-work-schedules-and-pay), the day after Thanksgiving, and during the week between Christmas and the New Year.
+We are closed on all [Federal holidays](https://www.opm.gov/policy-data-oversight/snow-dismissal-procedures/federal-holidays/).

 We expect everyone to be able to get their work done in a timely fashion, and to not have to work on personal time.
 Rested and refreshed people are better team members, and we strongly encourage enjoying life outside of the office.

-*Employees should take a minimum of two weeks of paid vacation per year, totaling 10 business days.*

-For personal, medical, or family leave, each employee is encouraged to take the current [Family and Medical Leave Act](https://www.dol.gov/general/topic/benefits-leave/fmla) maximum.

-For maternity and paternity leave, employees are encouraged to take up to 16 weeks of leave.
+We expect everyone to be able to get their work done in a timely fashion, and to not have to work on personal time.
+Rested and refreshed people are better team members, and we encourage enjoying life outside of the office.

+We encourage employees to **use** their vacation time.

 #### Taking Leave
 Employees must inform your supervisor in writing as far in advance as is reasonable for staff and project planning purposes.
 All extended periods of leave must be discussed with the Executive Director.

-To schedule time off, permission must be granted by your supervisor no less than 5 business days in advance, the dates your travel must be put onto the your work calendar and the team should be notified.
+To schedule time off, permission must be granted by your supervisor no less than 5 business days in advance, the dates your travel must be put onto your work calendar and the team should be notified.

 ### Sick Days
 Please notify the team if you are sick and need to take the day off.
-Even if you are feeling well enough to work, please work from home until you are completely recovered, to avoid spreading illness through our small office.

-## DRAFT ~ DRAFT ~ DRAFT ~ DRAFT ~ DRAFT ~ DRAFT ~ DRAFT ~ DRAFT

-REMINDER: THIS ENTIRE DOCUMENT IS A DRAFT

-## DRAFT ~ DRAFT ~ DRAFT ~ DRAFT ~ DRAFT ~ DRAFT ~ DRAFT ~ DRAFT
+All employees accrue one hour of sick time per 30 hours of employment with a cap of 80 hours of sick time available.

 ## How We Work